AbdullahQ95/AgriservDepartments/README.md

 ## Handling the Sync

 The package does **not** manage your database.
-You are responsible for handling how the department is updated by extending the base controller.
+You are responsible for updating the department by extending the base controller.

 **1. Create your controller:**